halephil/FMResearch.github.io/overunder.md

 ## Yates County
 Placed 7th on the list, Yates County, with only 4 markets is a county worth mentioning for one lucky market.
 With this county being very small, I only recommend one market with he least success to relocate.
 The 'People per Market' has only a 400 person difference from 7th to 4th nut alomst a 100 square milage difference.

+# Conclusion

+The goal here is not to even out the ratio throughout the state of New York.
+Instead, we seek to help markets that may not be doing as well as others.
+Therefor with the top 10 tables shown above, if marked as 'underpopulated' you may be seeing new markets coming to your area.
+If marked as 'overpopulated' maybe seek other counties who could use a little more variety.